Editor in Chief Guide#

 Add any comments to the bottom of your editor checks comment.

 Update the YAML in the issue’s header with the editor assigned to the review.

 2/seeking-reviewer(s)to the issue.

-In some cases online documentation of a package is sparse, the README is minimal or hard to understand or there is no clear documentation setup.
-Or in other cases some of the YAML at the top of the issue is missing.
 This makes assessment of the package’s scope much harder.
-In this case, please ask for more information.
+In this case, please ask the author for more information.
 Even if the package is deemed out-of-scope, the package documentation will improve as a result of your questions.